Installing 1E DataSync Agent

 • DbServerFQDN\InstanceName

-• DbServerFQDN\InstanceName,port
+• DbServerFQDN\InstanceName.port

 DbServerFQDN must match the subject name in the SQL Server instance’s SSL certificate.